MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 - Start Microsoft Document Translator from the Start Menu.
 - Visit the settings page and follow the links to subscribe to Microsoft Translator.
 Free for up to 2 million characters per month.
-- On the settings page, follow the link to defining your client secret, and copy it to the settings page.
+- On the settings page, follow the link to obtain your API key, and copy the key to the settings page.
 - Go to the document translation page and select the documents to translate.
 - Select the from and to languages.
 - Hit Go.